moneroguides/1x02-setting-up-your-own-node/script.md

 ### PREPARING YOUR FOLDERS - WINDOWS

-The first thing we're going to do is move download file to a custom folder.
+The first thing we're going to do is move the downloaded file to a custom folder.
 First select and cut using *Ctrl + X*

 Next we'll go to the `C:` drive to create a folder called *monerod*.
 Double click on the new folder and paste the zip file you just cut with *Ctrl + V*